Beau van Erven Dorens: Career

 In 2019, he presented the television show De Sleutel ('The Key').
 In the show, he shares the stories of several homeless people and he offers them a place to live.
 He also started presenting his own talk show Beau which is the successor of the previous late night talk show RTL Late Night.
-He alternates every four months with Eva Jinek and she presents her talk show Jinek.
+He alternated every four months with Eva Jinek and she presented her talk show Jinek.
+He stopped presenting the show Beau Five Days Inside to focus on the talk show Beau and the show was renamed to Five Days Inside with Caroline Tensen, Angela Groothuizen and Natasja Froger as presenters.
 In 2019, he also appeared in one episode of De TV kantine playing the character of BeaulaLinda in a parody of RuPaul's Drag Race.

 In 2021, he presented Beau in Floradorp in which he followed the lives of people living in Floradorp, Amsterdam, Netherlands.

 He appears in the Videoland series Hockeyvaders.
 Van Erven Dorens is also a co-creator of the series.

 In November and December 2022, Van Erven Dorens presented the show Isola di Beau in which he interviewed two guests in Sardinia, Italy.
 The show is the successor to the show Lago di Beau which also aired in 2022.

-Since August 2025, he is one of the presenters of the talk show RTL Tonight.
+From August 2025 to May 2026, he was one of the presenters of the talk show RTL Tonight.
+The show struggled with low viewing figures from the start and the last episode aired in June 2026.
+In 2026, he presented the game show The Box in which contestants begin the show in a box located somewhere in the Netherlands.

+In 2026, he became one of the presenters of the ninth season of the show Kopen Zonder Kijken after Martijn Krabbé was no longer able to present the show due to his health.
+Krabbé did the voice-over and the show was presented by multiple presenters.
+In the show, people purchase a home without having seen it first and the team of Kopen Zonder Kijken makes all relevant decisions based on budget and preferences.

+As of September 2026, he is scheduled to present a new season of the show Het Zesde Zintuig, a show about clairvoyance, mediumship and paranormal abilities.
+He also presented this show in 2008 and 2009.